OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Elements.md

 #### Highscore  {: #highscore}

-The highscore, except for the course element "practice" , can be added for all assessable course element as well as for structure elements.

-The highscore makes a playful comparison between test participants possible and can be seen as motivational factor.
-The prerequisite for using the "Highscore" tab is that points are awarded for the selected block (e.g. test, task, evaluation).

-First "Show Highscore" needs to be enabled.
-Optional a starting date can be added.
-Upon this date the highscore will be shown.
-Otherwise the highscore is shown directly after finishing the test.
-Afterword it can be defined, if the user data is shown anonymized or with pre and last name.
-In the next part it can be chosen, which elements of the highscore should be shown.
-There is the choice between congratulation title, podium, histogram and top result listing.
+All assessable course elements, with the exception of "Practice" and "Structure", additionally receive the configuration tab "Highscore" if points are awarded at the element.
+The high score display enables a playful comparison of the participants and can be understood as a motivational factor.

+First, "Show highscore" must be activated.
+Optionally, a start date can be added from which the highscore will be displayed.
+Without specifying the date, the high score will be displayed immediately after the test is finished.

-For the listing it can be defined additionally, if all users or only a certain number should be shown.
-At least one of the above options need to be selected.
+It can be defined whether the user data is displayed anonymously or with first and last name and which elements of the highscore should be displayed.
+You can choose between the position display, the winner's podium, the histogram and the list of the best participants.
+For the list it is also possible to define whether all users or only a certain number of the best users should appear.
+At least one of these options must be selected.

 ![highscore](assets/Highscore_EN.png)